Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDR-Output.md

-# High Definition Range (HDR) Output in HDRP
+# High Dynamic Range (HDR) Output in HDRP

-With HDRP it is possible to output to High Dynamic Range (HDR) devices that allows for wider color gamut and higher brightness range.

-HDR Output can be enabled for a given platform in **Player Settings > Other Settings > Use display in HDR mode**.
-When this option is enabled, HDRP will process the frame so that when an HDR screen is used as output device it is presented correctly.
+[High Dynamic Range](https://en.wikipedia.org/wiki/High-dynamic-range_imaging) content has a wider color gamut and greater luminosity range than standard definition content.

+HDRP can output HDRP content for devices which support that functionality.

+## Enabling HDR Output

+To enable HDR output, navigate to **Project Settings > **Player** > **Other Settings** and enable **Use display in HDR mode**.

-## Tonemapping for HDR Output
+## Configuring Tonemapping settings for HDR displays

+Enable **Use display in HDR mode** to reveal HDR-related options in the [Tonemapping](https://github.com/Unity-Technologies/Graphics/pull/Post-Processing-Tonemapping.md) [Volume](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@13.0/manual/Volumes.html) component.

+Each **[Tonemapping](Post-Processing-Tonemapping.md)** mode might have different available set of properties.

 When the *Use display in HDR mode* option is set in the player settings, all the HDR related options appear in the  [Tonemapping](Post-Processing-Tonemapping.md) volume component.
 The available options depend on the Tonemapping mode selected.